salesforcecli/plugin-deploy-retrieve/messages/project.decompose.md

 # summary

-Enable a preset in sfdx-project.json and update your project source to use it.
+Enable a sourceBehaviorOption in sfdx-project.json and update your project source to use it.

 # description

-Makes local changes to your project based on the chosen preset.
+Makes local changes to your project based on the chosen sourceBehaviorOption.

-# flags.preset.summary
+# flags.behavior.summary

-Which preset to enable.
+Which sourceBehaviorOption to enable.

 # examples

 - Switch the project to use decomposed custom labels
-  <%= config.bin %> <%= command.id %> --preset DecomposeCustomLabels --source-dir .
+  <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels --source-dir .

 - Switch one packageDirectory to use decomposed custom labels
-  <%= config.bin %> <%= command.id %> --preset DecomposeCustomLabels --source-dir force-app
+  <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels --source-dir force-app

 # flags.dry-run.summary